PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 A. Necessary tools:

 -   Docker: containerization.
 Follow the README for instructions on downloading and running Docker.
 If you choose to sign in (not a requirement), sign in under you username not your email address.
 Docker-compose allows us to chain and run multiple containers. **Note that anytime you make a change to package.json, you will have to rebuild using ./scripts/docker-compose-build.sh from the root folder.** If you want to clear out or local database or suspect severe issues with the container itself, run docker-compose down to completely destroy the containers.
--   Postgres: SQL database for NOIPM.
+-   Postgres: SQL database for PDM.
 Will be automatically created, started, and migrated via Docker.
 -   Git: Automatically pre-installed with Macs.
 Windows users will need to download it.
 -   Yarn: Manages our packages.
 You may need to install it in order to run end-to-end tests, but otherwise, Docker will handle installing yarn packages.
--   Slack: Contributors will have access to the contributors, desk-check, and kick-off channels.
-Please feel free to bother core team with bugs, gifs, or any other issues.
-Stretch will be announced on the contributors channel.
-Core team will be granted access to additional channels.

 ### Nice to haves: